Jacek Kuroń: Early social and political activities

 In 1955 the Crooked Circle Club was established.
 Jacek Kuroń and Karol Modzelewski were among the most prominent members of the club.

 In 1957 Kuroń graduated from the Faculty of History at the University of Warsaw.
-In 1964, together with Karol Modzelewski, he wrote The Open Letter to the Party.
+In 1964, together with Karol Modzelewski, he wrote the Open Letter to the Party.
 In this letter he criticized a new ruling and bureaucratic class.
 He suggested replacing the existing system with workers' democracy, including organizing a referendum according to which major decisions concerning a distribution of national income would be made.
 The immediate aim was to have a consent of all workers to make decisions on economic plans.
 Kuroń's critique was closely related to the ideas of Marxism and Trotskyism.
 In 1965, he was sentenced to three years in prison for writing The Open Letter to the Party.
 Kuroń defiantly sang "The Internationale" in court.
 Imprisoned in Wronki Prison, he was released in 1967, and soon arrested again.
 In 1968 Kuroń was sentenced to three and a half years in prison for organizing student strikes during March Events.
 In 1975, he helped to organize a protest against the passage of amendments to the Constitution of the People's Republic of Poland.
 Following a government crackdown on strikes, and the jailing of striking workers, in June 1976, Kuroń co-founded with Antoni Macierewicz KOR, a worker's defense committee and civil organization that helped pave the way for Solidarność (Solidarity).
-The Coastal Free Trade Union WZZ, the cradle of Solidarity, was established on April 29, 1978 after Krzysztof Wyszkowski convinced Kuron that workers needed their own voice.
+The Coastal Free Trade Union WZZ, the cradle of Solidarity, was established on April 29, 1978 after Krzysztof Wyszkowski convinced Kuroń that workers needed their own voice.

 During the strikes of July and August 1980, Kuroń organized an information network for workers across the country.
-Soon after the Gdansk shipyard occupation began in August 1980, Kuron was imprisoned again, but released with other dissidents, including Adam Michnik, before the signing of the Gdansk agreement of 31 August 1980, conceding the right to form independent unions.
+Soon after the Gdańsk shipyard occupation began in August 1980, Kuroń was imprisoned again, but released with other dissidents, including Adam Michnik, before the signing of the Gdansk agreement of 31 August 1980, conceding the right to form independent unions.
 In September 1980, he became an adviser for the Founding Committee of the Solidarność.
 By this time he had changed from the ideas in "An Open Letter to the Party" of revolution and worker's organization taking over society to one of 'self limiting revolution.'
 On 13 December 1981 the Martial Law was introduced in Poland, and his activities were curtailed.
 In 1982, accused of attempts to destroy the political system, Kuroń was arrested.
 Two years later he was pardoned and released from prison.

 As a member of the opposition Kuroń used pseudonyms – Maciej Gajka and Elżbieta Grażyna Borucka, or EGB.